Office of Workers' Compensation Programs, Labor.

 Based on industry surveys, the NMMA and the SBA state that in 2008, there were approximately 33,000 retail/repair businesses employing 217,788 individuals; and 5,284 marine manufacturers employing 135,900 individuals.
 The vast majority of these are claimed to be small businesses.
 However, this data does not distinguish businesses that solely conduct retail sales versus those that repair recreational vessels.
 The data also does not consider whether some portion of the manufacturers are landlocked—the comments made clear that some portion of this industry is not located on navigable waterways-and thus does not meet the LHWCA's situs requirement.

 (c) The Department fully acknowledges the data put forward by comments, including the industry surveys and the additional NAICS categories.
 However, it is impossible to state, in this informational vacuum, the accuracy of this data relative to the Department's conclusions in the IRFA.
 In any event, assuming the larger number of affected small businesses suggested by the commenters is correct, this final rule maximizes, to the extent consistent with sound administration of the LHWCA, the benefit of the recreational vessel exemption for small businesses by adopting several alternative proposals raised by, or on behalf of, small businesses.
-Because the final rule addresses these substantive concerns and ensures that small business can take maximum advantage of the section 2(3)(F) recreational vessel exclusion, while nevertheless protecting those employees whose duties are covered by the LHWCA, the Department believes that reaching a precise conclusion concerning the number of affected small businesses is not critical.
+Because the final rule addresses these substantive concerns and ensures that small business can take maximum advantage of the section 2(3)(F) recreational vessel exclusion, while nevertheless protecting those employees whose duties are Start Printed Page 82127covered by the LHWCA, the Department believes that reaching a precise conclusion concerning the number of affected small businesses is not critical.

 Projected Reporting, Recordkeeping and Other Compliance Requirements for Small Entities